14 Ways to Prevent Dementia - The Evidence-Based Changes to Make Today

 11. Hypertension

 If your blood pressure is high, it could be stress or lifestyle related.
-But it could also be simply genetic.
-You didn’t do anything wrong to develop hypertension but getting it down is important.
+But it could also be genetic.

 12. Vision Decline

 Get routine vision screening.
-Do not avoid cataracts surgery if your vision is moderately affected.
-And do what you can to avoid cataracts and macular degeneration.
+Do not avoid cataracts surgery if your vision is moderately to severely affected.

 13. Obesity

-Target a healthy weight, focusing on waist circumference.
-Though genetics play a major role, nutrition, sleep, activity, and stress support can help immensely.
+Though genetics play a major role, nutrition, sleep, activity, and stress support can help immensely prevent neurocognitive decline.

 14. Alcohol